david-feldman/ucsf-mybplab/README.md

    python get_my_bp_lab_data.py
   ```

+The program will prompt you to enter your Synapse credentials to access MyBPLab data!
 Note that the first time the program runs it may take ~1 hour to download data from Synapse, due to known limitations in the Synapse API.
 In most cases, the program takes 5-10 minutes to run.
 Data will be downloaded to a ```data_result``` folder and will contain several sub-folders:
 * bodymap_data
 * check_in_and_ep_data
 * cog_task_data